VKe-13/RSK-RecommenderSystem/README.md

     ![](https://github.com/VKe-13/SmartRecs/blob/ee197cbe3b5137d1cbc2cd3d8b5348c3460e543e/top_k_multiple.png)

-11. If you have new transaction or new products data, you can update data by calling the update(new_transactions, new_products) method.
+11. If you have new transactions or new products, you can update data by calling the update(new_transactions, new_products) method.
 After updating, retrain the model by calling the train_model() method again.
     ```
     recommender.update_data(new_transactions_file='new_transactions.csv',
                         new_products_file='new_products.csv')
     recommender.train_model()
     ```